thepeopleseason/995callister/README.md

 ### Programming the Garage Entry Pad

-To program the exterior garage entry pad:
+To program the exterior garage entry pad, you'll want to unmount the entry pad from the side of the garage and bring it with you to the main opener unit.

 1. Press * and # keys until lights stop flashing
 2. Enter PIN
 3. Press 3